-It used to be that you'd work 50 or 60 years at a place, and on the way out the door of your retirement party, you'd be handed a watch.
+It used to be that you'd work 20 or 30 years at a place, and on the way out the door of your retirement party, you'd be handed a watch.
 Well, you don't need us to tell you that those days are long gone, and with it, the presentation-boxed wristwatch.
 But the fact that any smartphone displays time to the second will never replace the classic elegance of a wristwatch for men.
-This Father’s Day, it's time to modify the age-old tradition by gifting your pop a wristwatch.
+In 2023, it's time to modify the age-old tradition by gifting any men in your life with a wristwatch.
 While many brands attempt to blend affordability with luxury, no one does it better than Citizen.
-We've found our favorites for every type of dad, so all you've got to do is select the one that best fits your friend, father, brother, or whomever else you want to spoil with a great gift.
+We've found our favorites for every type of man, so all you've got to do is select the one that best fits your friend, father, brother, or whomever else you want to spoil with a great gift.